jryue/COMP1800_Team26/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This web application was designed to help users find Covid-friendly restaurants.
+My name is John Ryue and the file I edited was the "index.html".

 ## Technologies
 Technologies used for this project: